OpenZWave/python-openzwave/README.rst

         (venvX) pyozw_check

-   If you've one, use it for advanced checks :
+   If you have a USB stick, use it for advanced checks :

     .. code-block:: bash